-The school will keep its own supply of the following non-prescription medication paracetamol, antihistamine and travel sickness medicationfor administration to pupils during a residential visit and parental consent will be required in order for the school to administer their supply (Appendix 2 Template C and C1).
-The medication will be stored and administration recorded as for prescription medicines.
+The school will keep its own supply of the following non-prescription medication paracetamol and antihistamine medication for administration to pupils during a residential visit and parental consent will be required in order for the school to administer their supply (Appendix B).
+The medication will be stored and administration recorded as for prescription medicines (Appendix G).
 Pupils should not bring non-prescribed medication on the residential visit for self-administration.